OliverWeinhold/label-replacer/README.md

    This Guide is for Device Version v1.0.
    ```

+## Configuration
+The settings page can be found under the WordPress settings.

+**Allow HTML:** Allows the use of HTML elements such as links within the labels.
+> [!WARNING]
+> This setting should only be used if the admins and authors are aware of the risks when using HTML elements!

 ## License

 This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).